raspberrypilearning/recruiting-mentors/en/step_1.md

 --- /task ---

-The motivations of new volunteers may be similar or very different to your own.
+The motivations of new mentors may be similar or very different to your own.

 --- task ---

-**Consider** how you can use your experience to make a new volunteer’s journey a positive experience.
+**Consider** how you can use your experience to make a new mentor’s journey a positive experience.

 --- /task ---

 ![Woman volunteer thinking](images/Girl_thinking.png)

-## Reflect on your Dojo's volunteer needs
+## Reflect on your clubs needs

-Dojos usually have some volunteers who have experience working with young people, some who have coding experience, some who are interested in developing these skills, and others who want to help out the Dojo without working directly with young people.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-<span style="color: #0faeb0">Dojos benefit from having volunteers with diverse backgrounds, skills, and experiences.
+<span style="color: #0faeb0">Code Clubs benefit from having volunteers with diverse backgrounds, skills, and experiences.
 </p>

-Your Dojo might need volunteers to help with:
+Your club might need mentors to help with:
 + Setting up the space and computers
 + Talking to young people to guide them to find solutions for themselves
 + Gathering suitable learning resources and projects